 - Creative Industries - Assistance in identifying sites and technical support to support and grow creative economy businesses.

 In addition to the municipal departments, Worcester has a number of other public and private partners fostering small business start-up in the city.
 We encourage you to contact the organizations below to help craft your business plan and chart a path for success.

 - Worcester Workforce Central - In addition to traditional educational institutions, the City of Worcester is also home to the Worcester Workforce Central One Stop Career Center.
 The Center offers a comprehensive, online, "One Stop" access point to employment and training information for job seekers, employers and service providers throughout Worcester County, including the highly successful STEMPower Program - a multi-faceted project built around Science-Based-Manufacturing and related jobs in aerospace, biotechnology and renewable energy.

 Looking at population, employment and small business growth, American City Business Journals has ranked Worcester in the top 50 in its small business vitality rankings for 2010 - having determined the most vibrant U.S. metropolitan areas for those businesses with 99 or fewer employees.
 Worcester ranked 42nd out of the nation's 100 largest metropolitan areas, a strong improvement from its 2009 ranking of 93.
 ACBJ is publisher of forty major city business newspapers.
 The listing is based on key economic factors that are critical to entrepreneurial development.
 See more here

-Sign up for the City of Worcester's Division of Economic Development mailing list
+Sign up for the City of Worcester's Economic Development mailing list